mmiglioranza22/nestjs-auth-bootstrap/README.md

 That's _11 eight-hour working days_ plus **an extra 3 days only debugging**.

 You could also try generating all with AI and spend at least half that time (fingers crossed 🤞) just trying to understand how it designed the system and whether it actually does what you asked for.
+Then, add a couple days you will spend refactoring the mess it will likely made, and then a couple more double checking all tests are actually testing what you need (Plus manual Postman testing, if you are serious about how robust you want your project to be).
+AI-driven solution lands in a similar estimate (10 to 14 days, give or take).

 **But you can save all that time and spend it on developing the features your customers need**.